 Day 1 of your cycle is the first day that your period begins.
 And says 1 through 14 of your cycle are considered the follicular phase.
 During the follicular phase, your estrogen is increasing and an egg is maturing in preparation for ovulation.
 Ovulation, which typically occurs on day 14 for women with a 28-day cycle and is characterized by the release of an egg, marks the end of the follicular phase.
 On day 15, you enter the luteal phase.
 In this phase, the now-empty follicle turns into a structure called the corpus luteum, which produces progesterone and helps thicken your uterine lining to prepare for a pregnancy.
 If the egg is not fertilized, you will get your period.
 The lining of your uterus, also known as the endometrium, will shed during your period, and then your body will begin building it again in order to prepare for a fertilized egg.
 So how do you seed cycle thought this 28-day series of events?
 Let's start with the follicular phase:

-When your period arrives, eat 1 to 2 tablespoons of freshly ground flaxseeds and raw pumpkin seeds through day 14.
-These seeds can help naturally increase your estrogen while also providing fiber to support healthy estrogen metabolism.
+When your period arrives, eat 1 to 2 tablespoons of freshly ground flax seeds and raw pumpkin seeds through day 14.
+These seeds can help naturally increase your estrogen1 while also providing fiber to support healthy estrogen metabolism.
 It's an excellent way to create a healthy level of estrogen without leading to excess levels, also known as estrogen dominance.
-Seeds are rich in essential fatty acids and nutrients, like zinc and selenium, which are the building blocks needed to create awesomely healthy hormones.
+Seeds are rich in essential fatty acids and nutrients, like zinc and selenium, which are the building blocks needed to create awesomely healthy hormones2.

-Flaxseeds in particular are rich in lignans, which have a weak estrogenic effect and have been shown to be beneficial in preventing osteoporosis, improving estrogen and progesterone ratios, and heart disease in women.
-Research has also shown that women with PCOS who consume flaxseeds may also experience a positive shift in androgens, which are what cause hair loss, acne, and hirsutism for women with this condition.
+Flax seeds in particular are rich in lignans, which have a weak estrogenic effect3 and have been shown to be beneficial in preventing osteoporosis, improving estrogen and progesterone ratios, and heart disease in women.
+Research has also shown that women with PCOS who consume flax seeds may also experience a positive shift in androgens4, which are what cause hair loss, acne, and hirsutism for women with this condition.

-There have also been studies showing that cyclical breast tenderness, like the kind that comes on right before your period, is improved by including flaxseeds in your diet.
-Also notable is that some studies have shown that the lignans found in pumpkin seeds may be beneficial in breast cancer prevention.
+There have also been studies showing that cyclical breast tenderness, like the kind that comes on right before your period, is improved by including flax seeds in your diet5.
+Also notable is that some studies have shown that the lignans found in pumpkin seeds may be beneficial in breast cancer prevention6.

 2. Eat sesame seeds or sunflower seeds during the luteal phase (days 15 through 28).